jdferreira/data-processing-book/en/module8.md

     for enzyme_id, sequence in enzyme_sequence.items():
         # Determine whether the sequence matches the pattern
         if re.search(reg_expr, ???):
-            print ('The enzyme ' + enzyme_id + ' matches the expression ' + reg_expr)
+            print('The enzyme ' + enzyme_id + ' matches the expression ' + reg_expr)
     ```
 Again, run the code, observe the output that should present 22 matches.

 4. Refresh your memory on the usage of [regular expressions](https://pythonforbiologists.com/regular-expressions/) to change the regular expression in the previous Python script in order to find following matches:

     a.
-The 13 sequences where the first two aminoacids are a alanines or a methionine.
+The 13 sequences where the first three aminoacids are alanines or methionines.

     b.
-The 7 sequences that contain a methionine, followed by any aminoacid, followed by either a serine or a proline.
+The 7 sequences that contain two consecutive methionines, followed by any aminoacid, followed by either a serine or a proline.

-5. Change the code above to save the enzyme identifiers and sequences to a file named `relevant_sequences.csv` instead of printing them to the screen.
+5. Change the code to save the enzyme identifiers and sequences selected in step 4b to a file named `relevant_sequences.csv` instead of printing them to the screen.
 Refer to module 7, step 4 to refresh your memory on how to write a CSV file.